Pusty/writeups/justCTF2019/README.md

  - added and opened the GoSynthesizeTheFlagYourself plugin
  - attached a debugger to Reaper
  - inserted a breakpoint at relative address :$23A4E0 to the base of the plugin
- - played the midi soundtrack
+ - played the midi soundtrack from the beginning

 ![](img/breakpoint.PNG)

-At the breakpoint address the `rax` register contains the start address of the data that has to match, in this case with the soundtrack I made only '?' character.
+At the breakpoint address the `rax` register contains the start address of the data that has to match, in this case with the soundtrack I made only '?' characters.

 ![](img/modified.PNG)